kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 # AnyObject -> Any

 1. Swift focuses on using Value Types / immutable type in all cases possible.
-Foundation in Objective-C, has in other hand, all reference type.
+Foundation in Objective-C, has in other hand, mostly reference type.
 Classes.
 Which will be imported into reference type in swift.
 2.  `AnyObject` is idiomatically ObjectiveC flavored and is reference type.
 3. Swift is platform independent, it had to move away from relying on ObjectiveC idioms and its runtime.
-Hence `AnyObject` had to be replace with Value type and Swift flavored `Any`.
+Hence `AnyObject` had to be replace with Value type.
+Swift choosed `Any`.

 ## Some more thoughts

 *   `Any` is value type.
-(We will see how it actually is boxing reference but is Value type later on)
+(Although it can box a reference type)
 *   All Objective-C Foundation `id` types will be imported as `Any`.
 *   All Swift types including Enum and Struct can be bridged to Objective-C as `id`.
-This id is minimal.
+Although, such `id` can not do much.
 *   All Swift types that were bridged to Objective-C `id` can be bridged back to `Swift` as `Any` or casted to their previous Type.
-Swift doesn’t remove the type information during the boxing; internally.
+Swift doesn’t remove the type information during the boxing; at least internally.
 *   For Example:
 <pre lang=“swift”>enum Direction2 : String {
     case down = “UP”